flux-framework/flux-workflow-examples/async-bulk-job-submit/README.md

 If continuing from part (a), skip to step 3.

-1. Allocate three nodes from a resource manager:
+1. Allocate three nodes from the resource manager

+  If launching under Flux:

+     `flux mini alloc -N3`

+  If launching via Slurm:

-`salloc -N3 -ppdebug`
+     A. `salloc -N3 -ppdebug`

-2. Launch a Flux instance on the current allocation by running `flux start` once per node, redirecting log messages to the file `out` in the current directory:
+     B. Launch a Flux instance on the current allocation by running `flux start` once per node, redirecting log messages to the file `out` in the current
+        directory:

         `srun --pty --mpi=none -N3 flux start -o,-S,log-filename=out`

-3. Run the **bulksubmit_executor.py** script and pass the command (`/bin/sleep 0` in this example) and the number of times to run it (default is 100):
+2. Run the **bulksubmit_executor.py** script and pass the command (`/bin/sleep 0` in this example) and the number of times to run it (default is 100):

 `./bulksubmit_executor.py -n200 /bin/sleep 0`